 Best Gaming Accessories for Phones Android Central 2020

-Speaking as a passionate mobile gamer, the pain points I deal with most often are dealing with bad controls, a dying battery, bad audio, and running low on internal storage.
-With cloud-based streaming platforms on the rise, having the right accessories on hand can make or break a gaming session.
+Speaking as a passionate mobile gamer, the pain points I deal with most often involve bad controls, a dying battery, bad audio, and the lack of enough internal storage.
+With cloud-based streaming platforms on the rise, having the right Android gaming accessories on hand can make or break a gaming session.
 We've rounded up the best controllers, battery packs, and headphones that you should consider if you want to step your game up.

 - One size fits most: Razer Kishi